BFSI

 Banking, financial services and insurance (BFSI) is the industry's umbrella term for companies that provide a range of such financial products or services.
 This includes universal banks that provide a range of financial services or companies that operate in one or more of these financial sectors.
 BFSI comprises commercial banks, insurance companies, non-banking financial companies, cooperatives, pensions funds, mutual funds and other smaller financial entities.

-The Banking part of BFSI may include core banking, retail, private, corporate, investment and cards.
-Financial services may include stock-broking, payment gateways, mutual funds.
-Insurance covers both life insurance and general insurance.
+The Banking part of BFSI may include core banking, retail, private, wealth, corporate, investment and cards.
+Financial services may include stock-broking, payment gateways, wallets, mutual funds.
+Insurance covers life insurance, term insurance and general insurance.

 This term is commonly used by information technology (IT), information technology-enabled services (ITES), business process outsourcing (BPO) companies and technical/professional services firms that manage data processing, application testing and software development activities in this domain.